cloudflare/cloudflare-docs/content/analytics/analytics-engine/get-started.md

 The SQL API is available as an HTTP endpoint at `https://api.cloudflare.com/client/v4/accounts/YOUR_ACCOUNT_ID/analytics_engine/sql` using the `POST` and `GET` method.
 You need to include an `Authorization: Bearer _____` token where the underscores should be replaced with a Cloudflare [API Token](https://dash.cloudflare.com/profile/api-tokens) that has the `Account Analytics Read` permission.

-If you prefer a web interface, you can use [Postman](https://www.postman.com/) to connect to the SQL API endpoint and run your query.
-Postman is an API platform that can be used to test SQL APIs.
-You can use the endpoint mentioned above using the `POST` and `GET` method.
+If you prefer a graphical interface, you can use [Postman](https://www.postman.com/) to connect to the SQL API endpoint and run your query.
+Postman is an application that can be used to test APIs.
+You can use the endpoint mentioned above using the `POST` and `GET` methods.

 ### Example of querying data with the SQL API